law108000/nestjs-blueprint-crud/examples/README.md

   ```

   Use the scenario directory in the `--testPathPattern` flag to target other showcases.
-  The Basic CRUD specs lock in Sails blueprint compatibility (collection routes, raw-array `replace`, non-destructive `remove`), so regressions are caught automatically, and the script will start/stop the MySQL container for you.
+  The Basic CRUD specs lock in Sails blueprint compatibility (collection routes, raw-array `replace`, non-destructive `remove`), so regressions are caught automatically, and the script will start/stop the database container for you (MySQL/PostgreSQL) or use a local file (SQLite).

 ## Legacy import paths